How to integrate Cloudpress MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Cloudpress to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Cloudpress agent that can show all my cloudpress connections, list recent google docs export jobs, fetch my cloudpress account details, get all configured webhooks for notion through natural language commands.
+By the end, you'll have a working Cloudpress agent that can show all your cloudpress connections, list recent google docs export jobs, fetch your cloudpress account details through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Cloudpress account through Composio's Cloudpress MCP server.